40s Dresses & Clothes

 Are you looking for the complete 40s look?

 If you not only want a dress in the 40s style, but you want to complete the 40s look, then we have pretty much everything you need.
 We have nylon stockings with seams, which gives all 40s outfits an authentic vintage touch.
 We have 40s shoes and boots, which exudes classic pinup and Film Noir, and we have 40s coats and jackets, which creates both the 'wartime pinup look' of the early 40s and the 'new look' of the late 40s.
 If you are not into dresses, but still want to create a feminine 40s look, then we also have 40s shirts, tops, skirts og pants in several colors and models.
 This allows you to easily style yourself in authentic 40s style and create your own personal look!

 See all our 40s dresses in our store in Copenhagen

-You can look here on our webshop and see what we offer of 40s dresses and other 40s clothes, but if you have the opportunity to look past our store in Copenhagen, then we would recommend you to do so, so you can see our full range of fantastic 40s clothes.
-The store employs Stine, Kirstine, Line and Cecilie, who are all passionate dress lovers and they will do everything they can to help you find the perfect 40s outfit for you.
+You can look here on our webshop and see what we offer of 40s dresses and other 40s clothing, but if you have the opportunity to drop by our store in Copenhagen, we would recommend that you do so, so that you can see our full range of fantastic 40s clothing.

 Of course, we also offer a good selection of 50s dresses and clothes in both the store and here on the webshop.
 Look at this.